In Facebook groups, I see a pattern coming back, again and again.

 Once you get out of school or are ready to send CV, it's another part of the journey that's starting and there's help for that too.

-I am launching online masterclasses and courses to help you with the freelance and business side of the industry.
+I am regularly creating online masterclasses and courses to help you with the freelance and business side of the industry.

 I'd love to hear from you.
 Seasoned pro or enthusiast only starting, I would love to know your thoughts.